-In addition to advancing clinical knowledge, this program provides the dental hygienist the necessary liberal arts foundation and advanced level course work necessary to pursue additional career opportunities in education, research, administration and public health.
-Utilizing state-of-the-art facilities, passionate and expert professors provide step-by-step guidance toward career advancement.
+In addition to advancing clinical knowledge, this program provides the dental hygienist the necessary liberal arts foundation and advanced level course work necessary to pursue additional career opportunities in education, research, administration and public health

-Only graduates of accredited dental hygiene programs are eligible to complete the bachelor's degree in dental hygiene.
-Those interested in completing a BSDH should apply directly to the program coordinator.
+Graduates of accredited dental hygiene programs or students currently enrolled in the TJC dental hygiene associate degree program are eligible to complete the bachelor's degree in dental hygiene.
+Those interested in completing a BSDH should apply using the online submission process.
+Selective Admissions requirements apply.